-The total Danish recreational catch in the Baltic Sea in 2007 was estimated to be on the same level as in previous years, i.e. approx. 3000 salmon, corresponding to less than 10% of the total Danish catch in 2007.
+The total Danish recreational catch of Salmon in the Baltic Sea in 2008 was estimated to be on the same level as in previous years, i.e. approx. 3000 salmon, corresponding to less than 4% of the total Danish quota in 2008, but 79% of the commercial catch as the quota was very little utilised in 2008.